AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   from SPARK code, either through a dispatching call or through a call to an access-to-subprogram, and to (predefined) operators like ``"="``.

+* When the body of a subprogram is not analyzed by GNATprove, it shall not be mutually recursive with a subprogram analyzed by GNATprove.

 * When the body of a function is not analyzed by GNATprove, its result should not depend on the address of parts of its parameters or global inputs unless it is annotated with ``Volatile_Function``.